thegiftofgabes/00-game-workshop/games/Alone-in-a-Role-Playing-Game/major arcana.md

 ### Keywords

--   **Upright**: Manifestation, Intelligence, Power, Resourceful, Inspiring
+-   **Upright**: Manifestation, Intelligence, Power, Resourcefulness, Inspiration
 -   **Reversed**: Wasted talents and resources, manipulation

 The Magician is a symbol of the resources you have at hand, specifically the internal resources such as your talents and capabilities.
 The appearance of the magician is often to remind you to take a look at these resources because they are at your beck and call!

 All you have to do is to acknowledge and remember them and use them to achieve your goals.
 Most of the time, this card appears when you are at a crossroads and are faced with the prospect of great change.
 But it does not change outside of yourself- it’s a transformation you are directly involved in, and it might even be up to you to conduct this transformation.

+> at a crossroads and facing the prospect of great change

 ## 2. The High Priestess